-Children with Special Educational Needs need to adhere to school behaviour rules, however there will be times when additional support and adjustments are needed.
+Children with Special Educational Needs need to adhere to school behaviour rules - however there will be times when additional support and adjustments are needed.
 In these cases a separate Behaviour Improvement Plan and Risk Assessment will be put in place.
-All staff, including Learning Support Assistants and midday supervisors, need to know which children this applies to and have read the relevant plans for each child.
+All staff need to know which children this applies to and read the relevant plans for each child.
 Staff should be aware of the steps included in the plan and feel confident about these.
-Behaviour Improvement Plans (BIPs) are stored on Microsoft Teams and can be accessed by all members of staff.
+Behaviour Improvement Plans (BIPs) are stored electronically and can be accessed by all members of staff.